lockbox

 Description

 The lockbox is an optional filesystem restriction applied during package builds.
-When active, the build process can only read files owned by packages listed in the port's depends and makedeps arrays, plus a fixed set of implicit base packages (see BASE PACKAGES below).
+When active, the build process can only read files owned by packages listed in the port's depends and makedeps arrays, plus a fixed implicit toolchain set (see BASE PACKAGES below).
 Write access is limited to the build work tree, port directory, and /tmp .
-Lockbox uses the Linux Landlock LSM (kernel 5.13+, ABI v1\(envalid on any kernel from 5.13 onwards).
-No container runtime, no overlay filesystem, and no root privileges are required.
-The restriction is applied by the mkpkg(8) process itself before invoking build() .
-Two failure modes are detected and reported before the build starts:
+Lockbox uses the Linux Landlock LSM (kernel 5.13+).
+No container runtime, no root privileges, and no overlay filesystem are required.
+The restriction is applied by mkpkg(8) itself before invoking build() .
+If an undeclared library or header is installed on the host but not listed in any dependency array, the kernel blocks the open (2) call on it.
+The configure script or build system will report the dependency as missing — the build either skips the feature or fails.
+Either way the undeclared dependency is never silently linked.

 Activation